The Mental Benefits Of Sport

-Benefits for young children
+Mental benefits of sport for young children

 Sport can benefit children in many of the same ways that they benefit adults.
 The biggest difference is that when children start participating in sports at a young age, they are far more likely to stay active as they grow older.
-The same source suggests that participating in a team sport improves academic performance, leads to better scholastic outcomes, and results in more after school participation.
+The same source also suggests that participating in a team sport improves academic performance, leads to better scholastic outcomes, and results in more after school participation.

-Benefits for older people
+Mental benefits of sport for older people

 Want to find out more?